 During our travels in Ireland, it's the memories of the Irish people we meet that often become our most treasured souvenirs.
 And in a few cases, the most memorable folks you'll encounter have been dead for generations.

-After three years of penal servitude, in 1852 Meagher escaped in an open rowboat and spent four days at sea.
+After three years of penal servitude, Meagher escaped in an open rowboat and spent four days at sea.
 The luck of the Irish held as he was eventually picked up by an American whaling ship and taken to San Francisco.
-A few months later, he had made his way to New York where he reveled in the opportunities that independence from Britain had given the Americans.
+A few months later, he had made his way to New York, where he reveled in the opportunities that independence from Britain had given the Americans.
 He became a lawyer, popular speaker, and founder of newspapers for the growing Irish immigrant population.

 Thriving on adventure and quick to spot opportunities, Meagher then spent a year in Central America studying the feasibility of a rail line across Panama or a canal through the isthmus in Nicaragua.
-While there, he managed to also find time to hunt jaguars and write articles about his travels for Harpers Magazine.
+While there, he managed to also find time to hunt jaguars and write articles about his travels for Harper's Magazine.

-He was back in the USA in time to witness the start of the Civil War in 1861.
+He was back in the US in time to witness the start of the Civil War in 1861.
 As an officer in the Union army, Meagher recruited Irish immigrants into the New York militia and rose to the rank of general in command of the "fighting 69th" Irish Brigade.
-His soldiers wore sprigs of clover in their hats while marching under a green flag embroidered with an Irish harp and the words "Erin go Bragh" (gaelic for "Ireland forever").
+His soldiers wore sprigs of clover in their hats while marching under a green flag embroidered with an Irish harp and the words "Erin go Bragh" ("Ireland forever").
 In the fall of 1862 on the bloodiest day of the war, Meagher had his horse shot out from underneath him as he led his soldiers on an almost suicidal charge against Confederate forces at the battle of Antietam.
 Three months later he was wounded during the carnage of repeated charges on Marye's Heights in the battle of Fredricksburg.
 The Irish Brigade was decimated, but Meagher survived the war.

-A statue of Meagher gallantly charging on horseback — sword in hand — stands today in front of the Montana state capitol building in Helena.
+A statue of Meagher gallantly charging on horseback, sword in hand, stands today in front of the Montana state capitol building in Helena.
 His brief life as a revolutionary, orator, patriot, convict, journalist, explorer, soldier, and politician can only be summed up as Irish pride...personified.

 Anyone with a taste for history will enjoy finding out more about Meagher and the sturdy Viking/Norman roots of Waterford in the excellent Waterford Museum of Treasures.
-Afterwards, stop by the historic nearby Granville Hotel for a cup of coffee and check out the proud plaque claiming hometown hero Meagher by the front door.
+Afterward, stop by the historic nearby Granville Hotel for a cup of coffee and check out the proud plaque claiming hometown hero Meagher by the front door.
 Wander into the hotel lobby and find his formal portrait on the wall.
 And when you see the Irish tricolor flowing grandly in front of the St. Patrick's Day parade in Dublin, remember the man who brought that flag to Ireland.

-Pat O'Connor is the co-author of Rick Steves' Ireland guidebook
+Pat O'Connor is the co-author of the Rick Steves Ireland guidebook.